Residents west of Ranshaw Way (Highway 965) will have services provided on Tuesdays.

 Recycling and yard waste will be collected weekly, with all options.

 All trash should fit inside the bin with the lid closed.
-Excess trash can be placed on top of the lid with a $3 sticker, available for purchase at City Hall, 3 Quail Creek Circle, and other local stores.
+Excess trash can be placed on top of the lid with a $3 sticker, available for purchase at City Hall, 3 Quail Creek Circle, and other local gas stations and grocery stores.